graybealski/cf-conventions-work/cfconventions/FAQ.md

 * NERC Vocabulary Server
 * MMI Ontology Registry and Repository
 * The MARIS Vocabulary Server

-These have been republished from the original XML, and as of 2014 are updated quickly after the original XML is changed.
+These have been derived from the original XML, and as of 2014 are updated quickly whenever the original XML is changed.
 (The NERC Vocabulary Server is updated simultaneously with the publication of the original XML document.)

 <a name="stdnames_mappings"></a>
 ### Are there mappings of the standard name terms to other terms?

 `To be confirmed and links provided.`

 Yes, perhaps most important of these is a mapping within the CF standard names vocabulary.
 This provides SKOS-based relationships among CF terms, for example broader and narrower relations.